-How can you tell if someone (like you) has the psychological wounds of
+How can you tell if someone (like you) has inherited the psychological wound

 The more of these traits a person

-See if you recognize any of these traits.
-Option use
+See if you recognize any of these symptoms.
+They are not prioritized.

 undeserving, inept, unattractive, stupid, powerless, worthless (person / man

 / woman / partner / parent / child).”